xrdocs/ncs5500/_tutorials/400g-optics-1.md

 - Multimode Fibers: Usually Parallel MMF up to about 100m for OM4, and capable of breakout.

 - Single mode Fibers: Could be parallsl SMF or duplex SMF.
 Parallel SMF is capable of breakout, and Duplex SMF will need WDM for multiplexing multiple wavelengths into a single SMF.

+Below charts will show currently available optics as of IOS XR 7.0.2.
+Releases for optics in roadmap will be announced when they become available.

 ![]({{site.baseurl}}/images/400G/optics-400g-cables.PNG)
 ![]({{site.baseurl}}/images/400G/optics-legend.PNG){: .align-right}